Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-free/index.md

 * Black Silence:
   * Fixed deck
-  * Lone Fixer, Fervor, Mind Hauler, Health Hauler
+  * Lone Fixer, Locked Potential, Mind Hauler, Health Hauler
 * Nikolai
   * Graze the Grass, Wedging Thorn, Multislash, Will of the City, Will of the Prescript, Battle Command, Concentration, Duel, Disposal
   * Maximum Crash, Mind Hauler, Health Hauler, A Fighter That Never Retreats